dblock/run.dblock.org/_posts/2018/2018-06-22-upgrading-to-a-running-watch.md

 date: "2018-06-22 21:37"
 tags: [gear, read]
 ---
 I spent an unreasonable amount of time researching and buying a running watch.
-I ended up with a [Fitbit Ionic Adidas Edition](https://www.amazon.com/Fitbit-Ionic-Adidas-Silver-Included/dp/B079P2J6GM) and would have recommended it if only it did what it advertises.
+I ended up with a [Fitbit Ionic Adidas Edition](https://www.amazon.com/Fitbit-Ionic-Adidas-Silver-Included/dp/B079P2J6GM) and would have recommended it if only it did what it advertised.

 ### Don't Buy a Fitbit Ionic